Skip to content

 Jira testing tool add-ons

-• Add-ons still require more manual processes and extra steps than a dedicated test management solution.
+• Add-ons require more manual processes and extra steps than a dedicated test management solution.

-• Work performed within the add-on is limited to a particular project, making it difficult to share test case objects across Jira projects.
-As a result, scaling becomes more difficult and testers must duplicate a great deal of work.
+• Work performed within the add-on is limited to a particular project, making sharing test case objects across Jira projects difficult.
+As a result, scaling becomes more difficult and testers must duplicate much work.

 • Add-ons don’t solve Jira’s scalability problem — the software has limited scalability for storing high volumes of test results data, which is a serious issue for automated testing.

-• Add-ons don’t provide the visibility into test execution history that developers and testers require.
+• Add-ons don’t provide the visibility into the test execution history that developers and testers require.

 Tricentis Test Management for Jira: A low-cost Jira plugin